Copyright © OFAC Lawyer, 2023 | All rights reserved.

 The Office of Foreign Assets Control (OFAC), an agency of the United States Department of the Treasury, is tasked with the regulation and enforcement of U.S. economic sanctions and trade embargoes involving foreign countries and targeted persons.
 The agency takes action in an effort to achieve the national security goals and foreign policy objectives of the United States.
-Its legal authority is derived from different places, ranging from executive orders, to legislation, to international agreements.
-Kaveh Miremadi has left private practice and has joined the government agency OFAC.
+Its legal authority is derived from different places, ranging from executive orders to legislation to international agreements.

 The sanctions imposed by the Office of Foreign Assets Control involve a complex and ever-changing set of rules, regulations, and foreign policy developments.
 They also involve an ever-changing list of persons and countries of interest.
 Any individual, organization, or foreign entity which becomes a real or perceived threat to national security, U.S. foreign policy, or U.S. economic policy can be sanctioned.
 When dealing in international business matters and transactions, one must be aware of, anticipate, and be in constant compliance with all OFAC laws and regulations.
 Staying well-informed of shifting policies may be a challenge, but a knowledgeable OFAC lawyer can provide sound counsel to help with specific licensing, issues with current foreign activities, and other legal needs.